zenghost1/TognTrim/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. Preferably use barrel pattern on shared.dart folder.
+If unknown you can search about it.

+2. I have already added basic structure or pattern to be followed and deleted linux,macOS,windows files as they are unnecessary in this project.